 Monopoly on the use of force

-Overall, there is broad agreement regarding the concept of citizenship and who is entitled to be a UAE citizen.
-The Federal Authority for Identity and Citizenship (ICA) is responsible for matters pertaining to Emirati citizenship.
-To address both the demographic imbalance between nationals and non-nationals and to strengthen the national development process, the government approved several amendments to the “Executive Regulation of the Citizenship and Passports Law” in January 2021.
+Overall, there is broad agreement regarding the concept of citizenship and the criteria for UAE citizenship.
+The Federal Authority for Identity and Citizenship is responsible for issues related to Emirati citizenship.
+To address both the demographic imbalance between nationals and non-nationals, and to strengthen the national development process, the government approved several amendments to the Executive Regulation of the Citizenship and Passports Law in January 2021.
 These amendments now allow professionals such as doctors, scientists and other specialists to apply for UAE citizenship.
-While, in principle, citizenship is available to foreigners who have resided in the UAE for a minimum of 20 years, and the process has been improved through the 2021 amendments, the path to citizenship still remains somewhat arbitrary and subject to the discretion of the leadership on an individual basis.
+While citizenship is, in principle, available to foreigners who have resided in the UAE for at least 20 years and the process was streamlined following the 2021 amendments, the path to citizenship remains largely discretionary and subject to individual decisions by the leadership.

 State identity

-The UAE legal system is based on a set of mixed jurisdictions that include civil laws, Islamic legislation and common law.
-While the state functions as a secular order with modern institutions, the ruling elite uses Islam as a basis of legitimacy and has thus, in one form or another, integrated religious dogmas into the legal and political sphere.
-Islamic Shariah courts play an increasingly limited role, being largely confined to personal status cases such as divorce, child custody and inheritance.
+The UAE legal system is based on a combination of civil laws, Islamic legislation and common law.
+While the state operates as a secular entity with modern institutions, the ruling elite uses Islam as a source of legitimacy and has, in various forms, integrated religious dogmas into the legal and political sphere.
+Shariah courts play a limited role, largely confined to personal status cases such as divorce, child custody and inheritance.
+In general, religious doctrines have minimal influence on actual governance procedures in the UAE.

-In November 2020, the United Arab Emirates (UAE) announced a significant overhaul of the country’s Islamic personal laws.
-This includes allowing unmarried couples to cohabitate, relaxing alcohol restrictions, and criminalizing “honor killings.”
-The reform grants foreign residents the ability to avoid Islamic Shariah courts on matters like marriage, divorce and inheritance.
-However, the UAE authorities still impose strict moral guidelines on public behavior and appearance, leading to situations where tourists and primarily Western residents inadvertently break the law.
-Additionally, the UAE Media Regulatory Office regularly censors content that it perceives as violating standards related to public consumption.
+In November 2020, the UAE announced a significant overhaul of the country’s Islamic personal laws.
+This includes allowing unmarried couples to cohabitate, relaxing alcohol restrictions and criminalizing “honor killings.”
+The reform grants foreign residents the ability to avoid Shariah courts on matters like marriage, divorce and inheritance.
+A further amendment pertaining to marriage and divorce cases was instituted with the Personal Status Federal Decree No. 44 in 2024.

 No interference of religious dogmas